What should you do if you win the Mega Millions jackpot?

-PALM BEACH COUNTY, Fla. — Big money is up for grabs.
-Mega Millions is over a billion dollars.
+WEST PALM BEACH, Fla. — Big money is up for grabs.
+Mega Millions is now more than $1 billion.
 And folks are scrambling to get a ticket and a chance of becoming a billionaire.

 "The first thing is, I'm taking everybody that I know on a great vacation," Alexa Sardinas said.